swiftlang/swift-evolution/proposals/NNNN-inline-always.md

 ensures that there is a public entry point to the `internal` level function but does not ensure that the body of the function is available to external modules.
-Therefore, it is an error to combine `@inline(always)` with a `@usableFromInline` function as we cannot guaranteed that the function can always be inlined.
+Therefore, it is an error to combine `@inline(always)` with a `@usableFromInline` function as we cannot guarantee that the function can always be inlined.

 ```swift